ChrstphrHll/npc_gen/students/Jacus Kosunten.md

 ---
 # Jacus Kosunten
 ### Description
-- Human Monk from Aldercrown Empire
+- Human Monk from Qualnis
 - 2nd year Exploration student in Burk
 - short wavy blonde hair that's plain, Pale Gray eyes, and Brown skin
 - Is Risk-taking and Pure, and has Strength as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes